-For equipment that you use both personally and for your business, you get to deduct a portion of the cost equal to the portion of time you use it for business purposes.
-If you use your home gym half the time and the other half is business usage, you can deduct 50 percent of the cost.
+For equipment that you use both personally and professionally, you can deduct a portion of the cost equal to the portion of time you use it for business purposes.
+If you use your home gym half the time and train clients there half the time, you can deduct 50% of the cost.

-If you travel anywhere for personal training, you’re allowed to deduct your travel costs.
-Your travel expenses include driving to meet with clients.
-The simplest way to calculate your deduction here is using the automobile allowance rate of 55 cents per kilometre for your first 5,000 kilometres and 49 cents for each subsequent kilometre, as of 2018.
-You get an extra 4 cents per kilometre in select areas.
-Any travel expense related to your business can qualify as a deduction.
-If you went out of town to attend a conference, you could deduct your flight and hotel.
+If you travel anywhere for personal training, you can deduct your travel costs.
+Your travel expenses, of course, include driving to meet with clients.
+The simplest way to calculate your deduction for car expenses is by using the automobile allowance rate of 59 cents per kilometre for your first 5,000 kilometres and 53 cents for each subsequent kilometre, as of 2020.

-The money you spend on marketing your business is fair game as a tax deduction.
-Here are some of the most common marketing expenses personal trainers incur:
+The money you spend on marketing your personal trainer business is fair game as a tax deduction.
+With that in mind, some of the most common marketing expenses personal trainers incur include: